HookyQR/VSCodeGitHubIssues/README.md

 - Improve overview display.
 - Enable viewing of issue elements in VS Code.
 - Perhaps allow manipulation of issues within VS Code.
-- Improve initial load time (for high issue counts)
+- Improve initial load time.

 Please submit an issue if there are any improvements/enhancements you would like to see in future releases.
 (Or vote up the ones above)

 ## Changes:
+### 0.0.3: 04 Jan 2015
+* Utilise workspaceState to aviod full read on workspace start.
+Partially fixes: [Issue #4](https://github.com/HookyQR/VSCodeGitHubIssues/issues/4)
+* Tag items that have updates/new elements.

 ### 0.0.2: 02 Jan 2015
 * Fix positioning of status element.